thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/clean-persistent-sessions.md

 ### Backpressure

-Backpressure in TBMQ is used when a Client cannot consume messages fast enough, helping protect the Broker from overload.
+**Backpressure** is a flow-control mechanism that protects the Broker from overload when a client cannot consume messages fast enough.

-Backpressure behavior depends on the **session type**:
+It is triggered when the client’s network channel becomes non-writable or internal buffers reach configured limits.

-- With **non-persistent sessions**, messages are dropped when the Client is slow, as no delivery guarantees are expected.
+For **non-persistent sessions**, messages are delivered only while the client is connected and writable.
+When backpressure occurs, messages are dropped immediately and no buffering or retries are performed, even for QoS 1 or QoS 2.

-- With **persistent sessions**, messages are preserved to maintain delivery guarantees, either by buffering (DEVICE clients) or pausing consumption at the infrastructure level (APPLICATION clients).
+In **persistent sessions**, messages are preserved to maintain delivery guarantees.
+Messages are buffered for **DEVICE** clients or consumption is paused for **APPLICATION** clients, and delivery resumes automatically once the client reconnects or becomes writable again.

+Backpressure behavior in TBMQ is controlled by broker-level limits such as the maximum number of persisted messages per session, session storage memory limits, and pause/resume thresholds for high-throughput consumers.

-For a detailed explanation, see the dedicated Backpressure [documentation](/docs/{{docsPrefix}}mqtt-broker/user-guide/backpressure/).
+For detailed configuration options and examples, see the dedicated [**Backpressure documentation**](/docs/{{docsPrefix}}mqtt-broker/user-guide/backpressure/).

+## Last Will Handling Based on Session State

+The **Last Will Message** is associated with an MQTT session and is published by the Broker when a client disconnects abnormally.
+In MQTT v5.0, the **Will Delay Interval** adds session-aware control over when (and if) the Will Message is published.

+In a **non-persistent session**, the session ends immediately when the network connection is closed.
+- If the client disconnects abnormally, the Will Message is published **immediately**.
+- The Will Delay Interval has no practical effect, as the session does not survive the disconnect.
+- This behavior matches MQTT v3.1.1 semantics.

+In a **persistent session**, the session remains active after a disconnect, allowing the Will Delay Interval to take effect.
+- When the client disconnects abnormally, the Broker **delays publishing** the Will Message.
+- If the client reconnects and resumes the session **before the Will Delay Interval expires**, the Will Message is **not published**.
+- If the client does not reconnect in time, the Will Message is published when the delay expires.